Are you ready to unlock more creativity, build stronger relationships, and improve your work performance?

-Take a moment to think: Are you bringing your whole self to work?
 Or are you still trying to maintain two completely separate lives?
 What would happen if you were more authentic, more real, more vulnerable?

 Bringing our whole selves to work means acknowledging that we’re vulnerable, imperfect human beings doing the best we can.
 It means having the courage to take risks, speak up, have compassion for ourselves and others, ask for help, connect with people in a genuine way, and allow ourselves to be truly seen.

 Over the past 17 plus years, my dear friend Mike Robbins has worked with people, leaders, and teams inside of a wide range of great organizations from Google to Citibank, from the U.S. Department of Labor to the San Francisco Giants, from small start-ups in Silicon Valley to family-owned businesses in the Midwest.
 His experience with such diverse and successful clients, as well as his extensive research, have taught him some important lessons about what it takes to thrive in today’s complex business world.
 Mike shares the most important insights and techniques he’s learned in this new book which is called…you guessed it…BRING YOUR WHOLE SELF TO WORK.